-Furthermore, Tim Sweeney has been outspoken out against revenue-enhancing practices he considers harmful to consumers like loot boxes and user manipulation to increase monetization.
+Furthermore, Tim Sweeney has been outspoken against revenue-enhancing practices he considers harmful to consumers like loot boxes and user manipulation to increase monetization.
 These practices are common in games owned by publicly traded companies.

 Even after 30 years, Tim Sweeney holds a majority stake, pointing to the fact he likes to maintain control.
-Ultimately, tapping the public markets means ceding control and it’s possible he views the quarterly demands of shareholders could conflict with his long-term vision.
+Ultimately, tapping the public markets means ceding control and it’s possible he views the quarterly demands of shareholders as could conflict with his long-term vision.

 (However, there is a backdoor way you can own Epic Games’ stock…see below)

 Epic Games Stock: Who Owns It Now?